 - Inappropriate breathing which is persistent enough to cause symptoms, with no apparent organic cause (Clifton-Smith et al. 2011).

-- Change in the normal biomechanical breathing patterns results in symptoms, both respiratory and non-respiratory, due to a structural or functional cause (Depiazzi et al. 2016).
+- Change in the normal biomechanical breathing patterns that result in intermittent or chronic symptoms, which may be both respiratory and non-respiratory.
+This alteration may be due to structural causes, or much more commonly, be functional ( that is, a disorder of breathing function without an accompanying structural abnormality) (Depiazzi et al. 2016).

 It is particularly challenging to diagnose dysfunctional breathing in the presence of physiological or structural lung disease.
 In such cases, dysfunctional breathing may be present if the symptoms are disproportionate to the severity of lung disease.